OrgFlow/docs/content/guides/git/authentication.md

 Another option you have is to use a Git credential helper.
 A Git credential helper is a small piece of software that can tell Git your credentials for a remote Git repository (if it knows them).
 Git ships with two credential helpers- `cache` and `store`, however these are not recommended because they are less secure than some other options available.

-Other credential helpers (usually from third parties) are favoured because they are more secure, and have better support for native authentication experiences (such as opening up an OAuth dialog to log in to your Git provider etc.).
+Other credential helpers (usually from third parties) are favoured because they are more secure, and have better support for native authentication experiences (such as opening up an OAuth dialog to log in to your Git provider, etc.).

-[Git Credential Manager Core](https://github.com/microsoft/Git-Credential-Manager-Core) is a cross platform Git credential helper from Microsoft.
-Other, platform specific credential helpers include **Keychain** for macOS, or **Secret Service** or **pass** for Linux.
+[Git Credential Manager Core](https://github.com/microsoft/Git-Credential-Manager-Core) is a cross-platform Git credential helper from Microsoft.
+Other, platform-specific credential helpers include **Keychain** for macOS, or **Secret Service** or **pass** for Linux.

 Installation and configuration of these credential helpers are well documented, and your favorite search engine should be able to help you find a good guide.